Written By: Devin Golden

 How Long Do People with Biphasic Mesothelioma Live?

-The average life expectancy for biphasic mesothelioma is 9-10 months following diagnosis.
+People with biphasic mesothelioma usually live 9-10 months on average following their diagnosis.
 Surgery can extend a patient’s life by months or even years.
 The prognosis also depends on whether the cancer consists of more epithelioid cells or more sarcomatoid cells.

 How is Biphasic Mesothelioma Treated?